 Along with having all of our information reviewed by our panel of advisors and experts, we also follow a strict set of guidelines to ensure our content always remains relevant and educational.
 Sleep Guide items speak to individual users, offering information directly related to their last SleepScore, time spent in certain sleep stages that night, or the answers to their nightly pre-sleep questions.
 Additionally, all information available in the Sleep Guide has the sole purpose of educating users on the complex world of sleep, and helping them get better quality sleep over a consistent period of time.
 By combining our rigorous review process and personalizing all information to each specific SleepScore Max user, our information is the most tailored and data-driven in the market of sleep coaching.

 Our Sleep Guide contains over 1600 pieces of unique actionable and educational information.
 After just two nights of tracking, our users enter one of 5,000 possible paths to better sleep, and have the potential to receive over 4 billion possible combinations of recommendations and guidance.
 But your personal sleep is actually defining that sleep improvement journey.
 This has been made possible by SleepScore Labs researching and creating content that covers all facets of sleep health.
-We cover everything ranging from educating users on the overall science of sleep to what to do in a multitude of sleep health situations.
+We cover everything ranging from educating users on the overall science of sleep to how much sleep do athletes need and what to do in a multitude of sleep health situations.

 If you have more questions about SleepScore Max technology, our advisors, or the personalization of the product, visit our website or check out more articles below.